ANRGUSC/CIRCE/README.md

 # Introduction
 The experiment is run on a host node (also called scheduler).
-List of nodes (droplets) for the experiment, including the scheduler node, is kept in file nodes.txt (user need to fill the file with appropriate IP addresses, usernames and passwords of their servers):
+List of nodes (droplets) for the experiment, including the scheduler node, is kept in file nodes.txt (the user needs to fill the file with the appropriate IP addresses, usernames and passwords of their servers):

 | scheduler | IP |username | pw |